 Founder and CEO of Animation Research

-The work his team have pioneered, has helped transform sporting events like the America's Cup from something that was boring and difficult to follow, into a spectacle anyone can engage with and understand.
+The work his team have pioneered has helped transform sporting events like the America's Cup from something boring and difficult to follow into a spectacle anyone can engage with and understand.

 In this conversation, we learn more about Ian's career journey that ultimately led to founding Animation Research, as well as some insight into the new online learning project he is spearheading called Mātauranga which is helping young people understand that innovation is in their DNA.
 Thanks for sharing your story, Ian.

 Ian Taylor is a prominent businessman from Dunedin.
 A former television presenter (notably for TVNZ children's programme Spot On (TV Series) and New Zealand's Funniest Home Videos, Taylor founded Taylormade Media in 1989 as a television production company.
 The following year he established Animation Research Limited, which quickly became one of the top computer animation companies in New Zealand and known internationally for its work, particularly in television advertising and sports graphics.